Is your website reliable and credible?

 Can I write for Alpha History?

 Alpha History welcomes inquiries from people interested in contributing as an author or reviewer.
 Authors should possess a history degree or a background in history or history education, as well as competent writing skills.

 If you are interested, contact us with information about yourself, your areas of interest or expertise and a sample of your writing.

 Can I suggest a page, resource or idea for Alpha History?

 We encourage users to link to our website.
-Alpha History has a policy of not publishing links to other sites, however if you have or know of a great history website, we may post a link on our Facebook or Twitter accounts.
+Alpha History has a policy of not publishing links to other sites – but if you have or know of a great history website, we may post a link on our Facebook, Twitter and Google Plus accounts.

 How can I support Alpha History?

 Please visit this page and check out the various ways you can support us.
-If you’ve found our website useful and would like to leave some feedback, you may like to visit our Facebook page and leave a comment.
+If you have found our website useful and would like to leave some feedback, you can either contact us directly or via our social media sites.